Franck–Hertz experiment

-The Franck–Hertz experiment was the first electrical measurement to clearly show the quantum nature of atoms, and thus "transformed our understanding of the world".
-It was presented on April 24, 1914, to the German Physical Society in a paper by James Franck and Gustav Hertz.
-Franck and Hertz had designed a vacuum tube for studying energetic electrons that flew through a thin vapor of mercury atoms.
-They discovered that, when an electron collided with a mercury atom, it could lose only a specific quantity (4.9 electron volts) of its kinetic energy before flying away.
-This energy loss corresponds to decelerating the electron from a speed of about 1.3 million meters per second to zero.
+The Franck–Hertz experiment was the first electrical measurement to clearly show the quantum nature of atoms.
+It was presented on 24 April 1914, to the German Physical Society in a paper by James Franck and Gustav Hertz.
+Franck and Hertz had designed a vacuum tube for studying energetic electrons that flew through a thin vapour of mercury atoms.
+They discovered that when an electron collided with a mercury atom, it could lose only a specific quantity (4.9 electron volts) of its kinetic energy before flying away.
+This energy loss corresponds to decelerating the electron from a speed of about 1.3 million metres per second to zero.
 A faster electron does not decelerate completely after a collision, but loses precisely the same amount of its kinetic energy.
 Slower electrons merely bounce off mercury atoms without losing any significant speed or kinetic energy.

 These experimental results proved to be consistent with the Bohr model for atoms that had been proposed the previous year by Niels Bohr.
 The Bohr model was a precursor of quantum mechanics and of the electron shell model of atoms.
 Its key feature was that an electron inside an atom occupies one of the atom's "quantum energy levels".
 Before the collision, an electron inside the mercury atom occupies its lowest available energy level.
-After the collision, the electron inside occupies a higher energy level with 4.9 electron volts (eV) more energy.
+After the collision, the electron inside occupies a higher energy level with 4.9 electronvolts (eV) more energy.
 This means that the electron is more loosely bound to the mercury atom.
 There were no intermediate levels or possibilities in Bohr's quantum model.
 This feature was "revolutionary" because it was inconsistent with the expectation that an electron could be bound to an atom's nucleus by any amount of energy.

 In a second paper presented in May 1914, Franck and Hertz reported on the light emission by the mercury atoms that had absorbed energy from collisions.
 They showed that the wavelength of this ultraviolet light corresponded exactly to the 4.9 eV of energy that the flying electron had lost.
 The relationship of energy and wavelength had also been predicted by Bohr because he had followed the structure laid out by Hendrik Lorentz at the 1911 Solvay Congress.
-At Solvay, Hendrik Lorentz suggested after Einstein’s talk on quantum structure that the energy of a rotator be set equal to nhv.
+At Solvay, Hendrik Lorentz suggested after Einstein's talk on quantum structure that the energy of a rotator be set equal to nhv.
 Therefore, Bohr had followed the instructions given in 1911 and copied the formula proposed by Lorentz and others into his 1913 atomic model.
 Lorentz had been correct.
-The quantization of the atoms matched his formula incorporated into the Bohr model.
+The quantisation of the atoms matched his formula incorporated into the Bohr model.
 After a presentation of these results by Franck a few years later, Albert Einstein is said to have remarked, "It's so lovely it makes you cry."

-On December 10, 1926, Franck and Hertz were awarded the 1925 Nobel Prize in Physics "for their discovery of the laws governing the impact of an electron upon an atom".
+On 10 December 1926, Franck and Hertz were awarded the 1925 Nobel Prize in Physics "for their discovery of the laws governing the impact of an electron upon an atom".